fmdunlap/ultra/README.md

 ```

 ## Available Packages
-* log - A structured, concurrent logger with support for colorization, extensible formatting, terminal colorization,
+* `ultra/log` - A structured, concurrent logger with support for colorization, extensible formatting, terminal
-  multi-writer support with asynchronous logging, separate formatters for each writer, and more!
+  colorization, multi-writer support with asynchronous logging, separate formatters for each writer, and more!

 More packages coming soon!